 And love always gives.
 God so loved the world that He gave.
 The gift He requests is to be born from a heart that understands the gravity of that gift.

-The Hebrew word translated "offering", as it is used in Gods request to give for the building of the tabernacle reveals this very concept of reciprocation based upon our understanding of, and faith in, the indescribable gift we have been given and the gratitude that naturally should flow from that.
+The Hebrew word translated "offering," as used in God's request to give for the tabernacle building, reveals this very concept of reciprocation.
+It is based upon our understanding of, and faith in, the indescribable gift we have been given and the gratitude that naturally should flow from that.

 Thanks be to God for His indescribable gift!

-This particular word comes with an interesting pictograph interpretation that coincides also with what we have studied thus far about the tabernacle as it concerns the concept of Christ and relationship.
+This particular word comes with an interesting pictograph interpretation that also coincides with what we have studied thus far about the tabernacle.
+It concerns the concept of Christ and relationship.

 The Hebrew word for a free will "offering" is "tĕruwmah" תְּרוּמָה and its root is "ruwm" רוּם.
-The root is the three center letters of "tĕruwmah" and means to "exalt", "elevate" or "lift high".
-Its very first occurrence is in reference to Noah's Ark, another tri-part temple template and a foreshadow of Christ or salvation, who was lifted up as a sin offering on our behalf.
+The root word is the three center letters of "tĕruwmah" and means to "exalt," "elevate," or "lift high."
+This word's first occurrence concerns Noah's Ark, another tri-part temple template and a foreshadow of Christ or salvation, who was lifted up as a sin offering on our behalf.